sebastianluna-dev/vallartatours/IMPROVEMENTS.md

 ### 2. Real business data — [Content]

-Phone (`+52 322 000 0000`), email, address, social profiles, prices, departure times, group sizes, the figures of the home (`FIGURES`) and every review are placeholders taken from the design.
-They all live in `constants/site.const.ts`, `constants/services.const.ts` and `messages/*.json` (`catalog.<slug>`, `home.proof.reviews`).
-Replace them before launch and
-check the English copy with a native reader.
+Phone (`+52 322 000 0000`), email, address, social profiles, prices, departure times, group sizes, the figures of the home (`FIGURES`), every review and the two legal documents are placeholders taken from the design.
+They all live in `constants/site.const.ts`, `constants/services.const.ts` and `messages/*.json` (`catalog.<slug>`, `home.proof.reviews`, `legal.*`).
+Replace them before launch and check the English copy with a native reader.

 ## MEDIUM priority

-### 3. RSC prefetch of unprefixed routes answers 404 — [i18n]
+### 3. Segment prefetch of unprefixed routes can answer 404 — [i18n]

-With `localePrefix: "as-needed"`, the router's segment prefetch of a Spanish link (`/servicios?_rsc=…`) is redirected by Next to a URL the proxy does not rewrite and logs a 404 in the console.
-Navigation itself works (the click fetches again and gets 200), so it only costs the prefetch.
-Track next-intl's issue tracker for Next 16 and, if it does not get fixed, consider `localePrefix: "always"` (Spanish would move to `/es`) or a `prefetch={false}` on the nav links.

-### 4. Open Graph image — [SEO]

-The home, the services page and the contact page have no image in their metadata (the detail pages use the service photo).
-Add an `app/[locale]/opengraph-image.tsx` with `ImageResponse` (wordmark on navy with the lime accent) and load Poppins from `public/fonts` inside it; the layout's `metadataBase` already makes the relative URL absolute.

-### 6. Whale season in the booking card — [Product]

-`services.const.ts` records the whale season (December to March) but the booking card accepts any date.
-Read `service.season` and either limit the date input to the season or show a notice when the chosen date falls outside it (`lib/` helper with tests).
+With `localePrefix: "as-needed"` the router sometimes asks a Spanish URL for the wrong segment: from the home it prefetched `/terminos?_rsc=…` with `Next-Router-Segment-Prefetch:
+/$d$locale/__PAGE__` — the segment of the home — and Next answered 404.
+The same links from any other page, and every English (prefixed) URL, answer 200.
+Navigation always worked: the click fetches again and gets its page.

+The footer's legal links carry `prefetch={false}` because of this, which costs nothing (they are rarely opened) and leaves the console clean.
+If it shows up on a link that matters, the options are `localePrefix: "always"` (Spanish would move to `/es`) or dropping the prefetch of that link too.
+Worth re-testing on every next-intl and Next release: check the console of the home with the footer in view.

 ## LOW priority

-### 7. Localized service slugs — [i18n]
+### 4. Localized service slugs — [i18n]

 The slugs are Spanish in both languages (`/en/services/avistamiento-de-ballenas`). next-intl supports per-locale segments in `pathnames`, but the slugs would then have to be mapped back to the catalogue keys in the page and the sitemap.
 Only worth it if English SEO matters.

-### 8. Reveal on scroll — [UX]

-The sections appear all at once.
-A small `IntersectionObserver` hook and a shared `Reveal` wrapper, as in the sibling projects, would let the panels and the review cards fade in one by one.
-Keep it off under `prefers-reduced-motion`.

-### 9. Carousel photos are all loaded up front — [Performance]

-The service carousel stacks the five background photos and crossfades them with opacity, so the five 1800 px images are requested on the home.
-Loading only the active and the next one (and swapping on change) would save a few hundred kilobytes on the first visit.
+### 5. The Spanish Open Graph card is served through a redirect — [SEO]

+`app/[locale]/opengraph-image.tsx` is a file convention, so Next writes the URL of the segment:
+`https://vallartawknd.mx/es/opengraph-image`.
+The proxy redirects `/es/…` to the Spanish URL without a prefix, so a scraper gets a 307 and then the image.
+Every scraper that matters follows it.
+Setting `openGraph.images` by hand in the layout does not help — the file convention wins — so the only real fix is to stop using the convention and serve the card from a route handler.

 ---

 ## Resolved

+### Reveal on scroll — [UX] · 2025-09-17

+`hooks/use-reveal.hook.ts` (one IntersectionObserver, fires once) and `components/site/shared/reveal.comp.tsx`, which renders the tag it is given so grids and direct-child selectors do not notice it.
+The panels of `/servicios`, the three steps and the reviews of the home and the quotes of a trip fade in, staggered with `order`.
+Under `prefers-reduced-motion` the stylesheet leaves everything in place, and a `<noscript>` rule in the layout keeps the cards visible without JavaScript.

+### Carousel photos are all loaded up front — [Performance] · 2025-09-16

+The stage now renders only the photos `lib/carousel-photos.ts` asks for: the active one and the next before the first move, plus both neighbours of every slide that is opened.
+The home asks for two of the five large photos instead of five, and a photo already loaded stays in the DOM so going back crossfades without a new request.

+### Whale season in the booking card — [Product] · 2025-09-16

+`lib/season.ts` (wrapping ranges: December to March) and `lib/format-month.ts` feed the line under the date of `booking-aside.comp.tsx`: a quiet "Esta salida opera de diciembre a marzo." that turns into a warning when the date that was picked falls outside the season.
+Trips without a season say nothing.

+### Open Graph image — [SEO] · 2025-09-16

+`app/[locale]/opengraph-image.tsx` draws the card with `ImageResponse`, one per language, baked at build time.
+Poppins for it lives in `assets/fonts/*.ttf` (Satori cannot read the woff2 the site serves).
+The pages inherit it; the detail pages keep their own photo.
+See #5 for the redirect on the Spanish URL.

 ### Terms and privacy pages — [Legal] · 2025-09-15